 Broiled salmon is a fast way to get a nutritionally dense dinner on the table.
 This recipe will become your favorite way to eat salmon.
 It only requires four ingredients and you will have a delicious and perfect heart-healthy meal for your busy weeknights.

 Love salmon love like me?
 How about trying more salmon recipes?
-I’ve got lots of delicious salmon recipes here on Primavera Kitchen such as Garlic Butter Salmon Recipe, How to Cook Salmon in the Oven, Baked Lemon Dijon Salmon, Spicy Salmon Sweet Potato Skillet, Easy Chopped Salmon Salad, Low-Carb Salmon Burgers with Avocado Coleslaw and Salmon Patties with Coleslaw Meal-Prep Bowls.
+I’ve got lots of delicious salmon recipes here on Primavera Kitchen such as Garlic Butter Salmon Recipe, How to Cook Salmon in the Oven, Air Fryer Salmon and Easy Chopped Salmon Salad.

-If you are looking for a quick and easy broiled recipe, you are definitely at the right place.
+If you are looking for a quick and easy recipe for broiled salmon, you are definitely at the right place.
 I don’t know why I’ve never posted this recipe before.
 Broiling salmon is my favorite way to cook it and I’ve been making this recipe for years.

 I am sure you will love this recipe too because it is one of the fastest, easiest ways to prepare this healthy fish.